-In Mach4 probing you have a lot of options including internal as well as external features among which are surface, circle, corner, angle etc. For each feature you have to set some initial values in the white boxes to approximately tell the machine where to look for the corner/surface…
+In Mach4 probing you have a lot of options including internal as well as external features.
+You can choose surface, circle, corner, angle etc. For each feature you have to set some initial values in the white boxes.
+That tells the machine approximately where to look for the corner/surface…

 Are touch probes neccessary for CNC?

 It is very common to use the CNC without probing capability.
 Many hobby machines as well as some industrial machines do not use probing since it is not always necessary.
 But once you start using a CNC a lot you can quickly wish you had that capability.

 It is usually very time consuming to set up a CNC job without a probe.

 You can set up the job for the machine without probing, and you can get very reliable results.
 But if you are frequently changing setups you will spend a lot of time setting up the job without probing.
 So depending on your line of work, probing can be very beneficial and save you a lot of time.